-Since 2005 they have sourced grapes fruit from the Temple Family Vineyards in eastern Napa County in Pope Valley.
-Their wine is Bordeaux in style from vineyards that are entirely micro-managed and farmed organically.
-Each year they typically produce merely several hundred cases.
-The 2005 Cabernet Sauvignon is all about the fruit without being to fruit forward.
-It has a delightful nose with seductive aromas including blackberry, dark chocolate and hints of sage.
-The entry is immediate and pronounced – with delicious flavors of blackberry and black currant along with pleasing notes of toasted oak mid palate with just a hint of spice on the finish.
-This wine is very approachable at a young age and is oh so smooth from start to finish.
-The finish lingers and is anchored by ripe tannins that are in balance with the rest of the wine’s profile.
-One sign of a great wine is its balance.
+The 2005 Phifer Pavitt Cabernet Sauvignon is all about the fruit without being to fruit forward.
+It offers a delightful bouquet with seductive aromas including blackberry, dark chocolate and hints of sage.
+The entry is immediate and pronounced with delicious flavors of blackberry and black currant along with notes of toasted oak mid palate with just a hint of spice on the finish.
+This wine is very approachable at a young age and is extremely smooth from start to finish.
+The palate lingers for some time, anchored by ripe tannins which are in balance with the rest of the wine’s profile.
+One sign of a great wine is its balance – even in its youth.
 This wine is perfectly integrated in aroma, flavor and structure.

 In 2018 the winery announced a partnership with The Bardstown Bourbon Company to create Phifer Pavitt Bourbon.

-Phifer Pavitt has already received great reviews and the 2005 vintage was voted as one of the Top 100 Wines of 2008 by the San Francisco Chronicle.
-They have a mailing list, distribution in Los Angeles and you can find their wine locally at ACME in St. Helena or Solage Resort in Calistoga.
+Phifer Pavitt has received a number of positive press over the years; the inaugural 2005 vintage was voted as one of the Top 100 Wines of 2008 by the San Francisco Chronicle.
+They maintain a mailing list and have select distribution in Los Angeles and a nice following in Nashville.
+The wines are primarily sold direct to their members or online with little or no distribution.
+Locally one can sometimes find select vintages at ACME Wine Store in St. Helena or Solage Resort in Calistoga.